cityofaustin/vision-zero/editor/testing.md

 - Crash diagram: the diagram card does not capture scroll unless shift is pressed
 - Crash diagram: info alert shows when no diagram is available and is temp record
 - Crash diagram: danger alert shows when no diagram is available and is not temp record
+- Crash diagram: [role: admin, editor] **Save** button with disk icon shows as disabled if diagram x/y/z/rotate is not edited and diagram is initial loaded position
+- Crash diagram: [role: admin, editor] Change diagram x, y, z, and rotate.
+Confirm that **Save** button enables when any of these properties are adjusted
+- Crash diagram: [role: admin, editor] Use **Save** button to save current x/y/z/rotate.
+Refresh the page and confirm the diagram initializes at the expected transform state.
+On load, confirm that **Save** button is disabled and says **Saved** with a checkmark icon.
 - Crash narrative: loads normally and is scrollable for long narratives
 - Crash narrative: download CR3 pdf
 - Crash data card: **Flags** card.
 Edit set **Private drive** to **No** and verify that warning banner appears with notification that the crash is not included in VZ statistical reporting